 All affected non structural building materials in the lower level were then removed by technicians wearing electronic resperators and full set of PPE.
 The building material was then disposed off site.
 After these were removed, mould remediation to exposed structural building elements began.
 This includes HEPA vacuuming to all affected surfaces, abrasive scrub to all timber joists, beams, & stud frames, wet wipe and treatment to all affected areas, and pressure clean to concrete subfloor and tiled areas.
 Once the primary remdiation had been completed, the area was then treat with a H202 vaporisation as a knock down treatment.
 All exposed timber was then excapsulated with ecapsulation paint.

 A third party hygienist was then engaged to give the clearance testing.

-Newlife technicians stripped out the heavily affected and non recoverable walls and sections of ceilings as well as the cabinetry and carpet tiles.
+Newlife technicians stripped out the heavily affected and non-recoverable walls and sections of ceilings as well as the cabinetry and carpet tiles.
 Non-recoverable contents were reported and with permission/authority, were disposed of.
-Anti-microbial treatment was applied ot he remaining walls and to the cement subfloor, and air filtration with HEPA filters were put in place to clean the air of spores.
-HEPA vacuuming and abrasive scrubbing was taken on all studworks to remove remaining spores.
-After four days of remediation, testing was used to confirm an absence of mould on surfaces and in the air.
+Anti-microbial treatment was applied to the remaining walls and to the cement subfloor, and air filtration with HEPA filters was put in place to clean the air of spores.
+HEPA vacuuming and abrasive scrubbing were taken on all stud work to remove remaining spores.
+After four days of remediation, testing was used to confirm the absence of mould on surfaces and in the air.
 The apartment, now free of mould, was ready to have its walls, cabinetry, flooring installed safely.